 Long Question Answers

 Q 7.
-Describe the condition of Ndume central school before and after Michael Obi.
+Describe the condition of Ndume central school

-Answer.
-Ndume central school was an unprogressive school.
-When Michael Obi became the headmaster of the school, the level of education at the school was not good.
-Michael was a man of creative ideas.
-He increased the level of studies at school.
+the level of studies at school.
 He taught children the modern perspective; to laugh at the superstitious and irrational ideas.
-Michael closed the road, which passed to the burial place through the school campus.
-He and his wife turned the school campus into a beautiful place.
-To beautify the school campus, Michael Obi grew beautiful hibiscus and allamanda flowers.
+Michael closed the road, which passed to the burial place through the school

 Q 8.
 Draw a character sketch of Michael Obi.